drayside/se-capstone-db/config/markdown/flipp.md

 This is a new kind of direction for us.
 Let's see how it works if you are interested.
 Individual employees of Flipp.com have expressed interest in mentoring your projects in areas of their expertise.
-That's a bit more open-ended than we are usually targetting for October, but maybe it will work well.
+That's a bit more open-ended than we are usually targeting for October, but maybe it will work well.